lincolnjohnson/SunriseClock/ReadMe.md

 ## Eagle board PCB layout ##

+**THIS BOARD IS FOR VERSION 2.0, has not been updated yet to show changes for version 3**

 I haven't tested this board yet as it hasn't shown up from the fab.
 It's probably wrong/may cause a black hole to form and destroy the planet.
 In fact, I think I made a mistake on it, but won't be sure until the boards show up.
 Use at your own risk.

 This will need additional wires soldered on the LED power ciruit to handle the ~72W power drain if you use the set trace length.
 Also a 2.2k resistor soldered between pin 9 and position 3 on the PNP resistor spot if you're using a mosfet.